eal001/workout-app/README.md

 >each routine is set up for linear progresstion, (should also have a manual mode)
 >max label does not update after a text change until the set is marked/RE-marked as complete
 >the labels have some weird numbers sometimes
->clicking the info button results in a miscolor of the background checkmark

 ## Planned Functionality